vaughanknight/timezonetax/README.md

 interest.

-The time zone tax is not simply doing a late meeting with a different time zone, or working in a different time zone&\#39;s hours.
+The time zone tax is not simply doing a late meeting with a different time zone, or working in a different time zone’s hours.
 These are the obvious and very visible taxes that most people are aware of.
 “It must be late where you are” statements on calls are an acknowledgement of the tax.
 But the full cost of the time zone tax relates to the underlying burden that is paid, the cumulative